 The Gill Street mural in action; Photo courtesy of Laramie Main Street Alliance

-Street Art: Since 2011, local Laramie artists have used blank brick walls in the downtown corridor as canvasses for large-scale murals as part of the Laramie Mural Project.
-In June, the entire community joined together to fill-in individual paint-by-number blocks within a mural called “Many Hands Make Work Play.”
+Street Art: Since 2011, local Laramie artists have used blank brick walls in the downtown corridor as canvases for large-scale murals as part of the Laramie Mural Project.
 Check out the art as you wander downtown—we love the “Gill Street” fish-inspired mural behind Altitude Chophouse & Brewery—and dial into the audio cellphone tour at 307-200-0040 for more about each piece of work from the artist.

 If You Do One Thing: Dig into the history.
 Start with pieces that were actually dug up at the University’s Geological Museum, which houses “Big Al,” the most complete Allosaurus fossil ever found, and 50,000 other fossil, rock, and mineral specimens.
 Then, jump forward a couple million years to tour the Wyoming Territorial Prison, which operated from 1872 to 1903 and housed infamous prisoners, such as notorious train robbers like Butch Cassidy.